About Elizabeth Scott, M.A., AMFT

 In addition to her clinical work, Ms. Scott has spent the last six years managing the operations at a local advertising company.
 This experience has provided Ms. Scott with an understanding of the “business world” and the ability to assist clients struggling with job stressors, interpersonal communication difficulties, career transitions, and finding purpose in one’s life.

 Ms. Scott is passionate about increasing her knowledge and challenging herself to continue learning various techniques that will help her clients to experience the relief they are seeking and provide a benefit to the community.
-Ms. Scott is providing individual and family therapy services as a Marriage and Family Intern (IMF100658) under the supervision of Dr. Stephanie Davidson, Psy.D.
+Ms. Scott is providing individual and family therapy services as an Associate Marriage and Family Therapist (IMF100658) under the supervision of Dr. Stephanie Davidson, Psy.D.
 (PSY24540), a clinical psychologist and founding partner of the Rowan Center for Behavioral Medicine.

 Recent Publications and Presentations